The British Viola Society has awarded Honorary Membership to the following violists in recognition of their contribution to the viola community.

 Since 1983, Thomas Riebl has been a professor at the University Mozarteum Salzburg.
 He is also a visiting tutor at the RNCM in Manchester and has given numerous master classes worldwide.
 Many of his students have won international competitions and became professors at music universities or members of leading orchestras and string quartets.

-Thomas was a member of the Jury for the first Cecil Aronowitz International Viola Competition, 2014.
+Thomas was a member of the Jury for the first Cecil Aronowitz International Viola Competition, 2014 and was welcomed back to the Jury for the Competition in 2017 .
 Honorary Membership of the Society was awarded in recognition of this and other services.

 Hungarian violist Adam Römer started his musical studies at the age of five.